Kvnbbg/Underconstruction-Screen-Space-theme/readme.md

 ## About

-The Underconstruction-Screen project showcases a customizable under-construction page with a real-time countdown timer.
-It uses JavaScript to seamlessly calculate and display the time elapsed since the construction started, enhancing user experience during site maintenance.
+The Underconstruction-Screen project showcases a customizable under-construction page with a space theme

-## Features

-- **Dynamic Countdown Timer:** Real-time updating of days, hours, minutes, and seconds.
-- **User Interaction:** Start or stop the countdown with a click of a button.
-- **Offline Support:** Disables the countdown button when the user is offline.

 ## Getting Started